 In case you were also looking for not-only-carbonate reservoirs in your basin, you can benefit from the expertise of well-known siliciclastic specialists from other companies, with a great deal of industry experience, in order to integrate the study.

-* I can work remotely, choosing among different kinds of virtual-desktop software, which allow various degrees of interaction, such as, among others, TeamViever (full control) and Teams (only viewer).
-Or also I can physically come your office, if you prefer.
+* Marcello can work remotely, choosing among different kinds of virtual-desktop software, which allow various degrees of interaction, such as, among others, TeamViever (full control) and Teams (only viewer).
+Or also he can physically come to your office, if you prefer.
 In all cases, confidentiality will be strictly guaranteed.

 Prospect seismic characterization

-Especially when well data are missing, to recognize the correct analog to your play/prospect is of paramount importance, in order to populate your geological model with the right value and distribution of the reservoir parameters.
+Especially when well data are missing, recognizing the correct analog to your play/prospect is of paramount importance, in order to populate your geological model with the right value and distribution of the reservoir parameters.

-I can use my expertise to find the right producing field analogs from a massive database containing selected public information from hundreds of carbonate producing reservoirs worldwide.
+Marcello can use his expertise to find the right producing field analogs from a massive database containing selected public information from hundreds of carbonate producing reservoirs worldwide.

-This subject, if needed, can also be included in the training I provide (see Training tab).
+Analog study best practice, if needed, can also be included in the training Marcello provides (see Training tab).